GregPickering/O1S_FauxGI/README.md

 Using FauxGI is simple:
 1. Copy the O1S_FauxGI folder into your own project
 2. "Instantiate Child Scene.." under the top level Node, and select "faux_gi.tscn"
-3. Make sure the scene's geometry has collision shapes
+3. Make sure the scene's geometry has collision shapes and the lights cast shadows

 You can optionally play with the FauxGI settings while watching the results in the 3D preview window.